kamilnovo/geany-appimage/docs/how-it-works.md

 ## 🧪 Testing the AppImage

-Run:
+Extract the AppImage for inspection:

 ./Geany-2.0-x86_64.AppImage --appimage-extract

-This extracts the AppImage into `squashfs-root/` for inspection.
+Code

+This creates a directory:

+squashfs-root/
+Code

 ---